pzread/fuzvisor/README.md

 Fuzvisor
 =======
-A framwork provides an interface to monitor and control fuzzers.
+A framework provides an interface to monitor and control fuzzers.

 **DISCLAIMER:** This is not an officially supported Google product.

-Fuzvisor dumps the static prgoram structures (e.g. control flow graph) and loads them from a separated collecting server for analysis during fuzzing.
-The collecting server collects the coverage and performance from multiple fuzzing workers through lightweight and high-throughput gRPC protocol.
+Fuzvisor is not a fuzzer but a controller of fuzzers.
+Its collecting server gathers the performance and coverage from multiple fuzzing workers through high-throughput gRPC protocol.
+And useful static program structures (e.g. control flow graph) are dumped during compile time and loaded by the collecting server for analysis during fuzzing.
+This framework makes it easier to build and experiment complex fuzzing control algorithm on top of the existing fuzzers (e.g. libfuzzer).

 This project is still under heavy development.